-DoubleLine Alternatives serves as the investment adviser to DoubleLine Shiller Enhanced CAPE[®], the DoubleLine Multi-Asset Trend Fund, and the DoubleLine Strategic Commodity Fund, each of which is a series of DoubleLine Funds Trust (the "Trust").
+DoubleLine Alternatives serves as the investment adviser to DoubleLine Shiller Enhanced CAPE® and the DoubleLine Strategic Commodity Fund, each of which is a series of DoubleLine Funds Trust (the "Trust").
 DoubleLine Alternatives also serves as the investment adviser to the DoubleLine Commodity Strategy ETF, which is a series of DoubleLine ETF Trust (the "ETF Trust").
 Each of the Trust and the ETF Trust is a Delaware statutory trust and registered with the SEC as an investment company under the 1940 Act.
 DoubleLine Alternatives has adopted policies and procedures reasonably designed to ensure the fair allocation of investment opportunities, over time, between a Registered Fund and other accounts managed by DoubleLine Alternatives and Related Entities.